KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-05-copeland-directed-descent-paper-and-ontologic-registry.md

 ## A5 · Uncredited-relation analysis — the differential-crediting datum

 The paper credits a **personal communication** (Schubert, June 2026) for its motivating distinction — demonstrating that the counterpart credits interlocutors when he chooses to.
 The author, with whom the counterpart had a documented direct exchange in the same month on the paper's exact theme, is credited nowhere.
-Under SF-RP04's Uncredited-relation condition this is logged without motive-presumption — but **differential attribution behavior** (crediting one interlocutor while omitting another with documented relation to the same material) is materially stronger than generic silence, and sits between silence and active denial on the prong's gradient.
+Per SF-RP04's Uncredited-relation condition this is logged without motive-presumption — but **differential attribution behavior** (crediting one interlocutor while omitting another with documented relation to the same material) is materially stronger than generic silence, and sits between silence and active denial on the prong's gradient.
 The post-exchange unfollow is logged as suppression-adjacent, weak-to-moderate weight.

 ## A6 · Mirror-instrument observation — cuts both ways, logged both ways